sjoerdvankreel/firefly-synth-2/static/Manual.md

 Choice of a plain (triangular) folder and a bunch of (stacked) trigonometric functions like sine(in), cosine(in), sine(in + sine(in)), sine(in + cosine(in)) etc.

 Skew: applies a vertical (y/amplitude) skewing factor to the input signal.<br/>
-Choice of unipolar and bipolar modes.
+Choice of unipolar and bipolar modes with continuous amount control.